TnakaTnakaTnaka/PHNEGF/README.md

 ```

 # Documentation
-For more details about PHNEGF, please see the manual (manual.pdf).
+For more details about PHNEGF, see the manual (manual.pdf).

 # Reference
 ALAMODE software package